 There are some cases where you can’t use arbitration, such as in family matters and in cases dealing with a person’s ability to look after herself or her affairs.

-Also, contracts between a person and a merchant for the purchase of goods or services can’t state that the person has to go to arbitration to settle potential problems.
-But if a person has a problem with a merchant after buying a product or service, the person can still decide to go to arbitration.
+Also, contracts between a person and a merchant for the purchase of goods or services can’t state that the person must go to arbitration to settle potential disputes.
+But if a dispute arises after the sale, nothing prevents the merchant and buyer from agreeing to go to arbitration.

 The arbitrator’s decision is final and can’t be challenged in court.
-It’s a good idea to have the decision approved by the court through a process called “homologation.”
-Once homologated, it has the same value as a court decision.
-So if one of the people involved in the conflict doesn’t respect the decision, the other person can force him to do what the decision orders.
+But it’s a good idea to have the decision approved by the court through a process called “homologation.”
+Once homologated, it has the same force as a court decision.
+So if one of the people involved in the conflict doesn’t respect the decision, the other person can force them to do what the decision orders.